Azure/terraform-azurerm-avm-ptn-aiml-ai-foundry/examples/standard-public/_header.md

-# Default example
+# Public example

-This deploys the module in its simplest form.
+This deploys a simple version of the module without private endpoints.